Proton Mail: Reception

-Technological reviews of Proton Mail are generally mixed.
+Technological reviews of Proton Mail are generally positive.
 IT Pros review scores it 4 out of 5 stars.
 It lauds the end-to-end encryption of emails, including for non-Proton Mail users, a robust security, and the interfaces of both the web and mobile versions of the email client, with criticisms of the client's search function and the service's price versus the competition.
-PCMag also rates the service 4 out of 5 stars, praising the security, in addition to loading embedded images without returning the IP address to senders and setting expirations for messages, but questioning the cap on daily messages even with a subscription.
+PCMag also rates the service 4 out of 5 stars, praising the security, in addition to loading embedded images without returning the IP address to senders and setting expirations for messages, but questioning the cap on daily messages for free accounts.
 TechRadar gives the service 4.5 out of 5 stars, calling it one of the best secure email services, although it noted limitations such as that it is not suited for voluminous messaging, the reluctance of websites to adopt the service, and that email subject lines are not encrypted.
 User review website Trustpilot scored the service 2.2 out of 5 stars based on 1,025 reviews.

 Proton Mail was the recipient of three Lovie Awards, one gold and The People's Lovie in 2016, and one silver in 2017.

 Legal status

-According to Proton Mail's transparency report it is legally obligated to follow Swiss court orders if Swiss law is broken.
+According to Proton Mail's transparency report it is legally obliged to follow Swiss court orders if Switzerland law is broken.
 Due to the encryption utilized, Proton Mail is unable to hand over the contents of encrypted emails under any circumstances, but according to Proton's 2021 privacy policy Proton Mail can be legally compelled to log IP addresses as part of a Swiss criminal investigation.
-For this reason, the company strongly suggests that users who need to hide their identity from the Swiss government use their Tor hidden service/onion site or Proton VPN, noting in particular that under Swiss law, VPNs are treated differently than email, and Proton VPN is not obliged to keep data retention logs of online activity and cannot be forced to log user activity.
+For this reason, the company strongly suggests that users who need to hide their identity from the Switzerland government use their Tor hidden service/onion site or Proton VPN, noting in particular that under Swiss law, VPNs are treated differently from email, and Proton VPN is not obliged to keep data retention logs of online activity and cannot be forced to log user activity.
+In July 2025, Proton began steps to diversify its infrastructure, starting with its AI component, to the EU due to concerns over proposed Swiss privacy legislation.
+The AI infrastructure will be based in Germany with an additional datacenter located in Norway.

 In 2020, Proton Mail received 3,572 orders from Swiss authorities and contested 750 of them.
 Notable court orders include a case involving death threats made against immunologist Anthony Fauci, a case involving French activists accused of property damage, and a case involving a person allegedly involved in Catalan independence activism.
 In all three cases, Swiss authorities issued court orders to Proton in response to international requests for assistance.
-In October 2021, Proton won a Swiss court case that confirmed that email services cannot be considered telecommunications providers, and consequently are not subject to the data retention requirements imposed on telecommunications providers.
+In October 2021, Proton won a Switzerland court case that confirmed that email services cannot be considered telecommunications providers, and consequently are not subject to the data retention requirements imposed on telecommunications providers.